3 out of 12 - Azure Administrator Associate

 The questions were still the type where you have to read them carefully and think about what they’re asking.

 There were quite a few trap questions where if you didn’t know the intricacies of a PowerShell command, you could easily pick the wrong answer.
-But I do think that you can use it to quite an advantage if you know how to search for the right information.

 I used it to look up specifics in the learn documentation for a few questions, which I think helped me get a few right answers.
-But I also think I probably wasted a bit of time by searching in the wrong way.

 So if you’re planning on taking this exam, I would recommend that you practice searching for lots of different information in the learn documentation, so you know how to do it when you need it.